j1-aggie/Hurricane_Harvey_Analysis/README.md

 Tasks

 To start, each team member will do the front part of the panda sheet by importing the csv files and api link.
-Each team member will work through the first part of getting the project started then we will divide up task to complete the graphs to answer the questions.
+Each team member will work through the first part of getting the project started then we will divide up task to complete the graphs and to answer the proposed questions.